xi-jia/Fourier-Net/readme.md

 # Fourier-Net

-This is the official implmentation of Fourier-Net: Fast Image Registration with Band-limited Deformation.
+This is the official implementation of Fourier-Net: Fast Image Registration with Band-limited Deformation.